craftercms/docs/source/site-administrators/studio/blob-stores.rst

 |

 For better security and control, we recommend setting an AWS profile via the ``crafter-setenv.sh`` file instead of configuring the encrypted credentials in the blob stores configuration file.
+This allows you to have an IAM user per developer, which is a better approach than a single user whose credentials are included (encrypted) in the configuration file.
+In this way, if you need to rotate or remove the credentials of a single user, the access of other users won't be affected.

 To set an AWS profile, using your favorite editor, open ``CRAFTER_HOME/bin/crafter-setenv.sh`` and add the following: